Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Stable Decoherence-Free Subspaces

-For a schematic of this we show in Fig.~\ref{fig:Fig1} that the jump operator $\hat{L}_i$ does not couple to states outside of the DFS.
+For a schematic of this we show in Fig.~\ref{fig:explanation} that the jump operator $\hat{L}_i$ does not couple to states outside of the DFS.
 At the same time it can couple a generic state in the Hilbert space to a state inside of the DFS.
-Note this is a feature which only non-Hermitian operators can have.
+Note that this is a feature unique to non-Hermitian operators, as a Hermitian $\hat{L}_i$ only causes dephasing which cannot change the probabilities of measuring each eigenstate of $\hat{L}_i$.

-\item The DFS $\mathcal{H}_{\text{DFS}}$ must also be invariant under the effective Hamiltonian
+(2) The DFS $\mathcal{H}_{\text{DFS}}$ must also be invariant under the effective Hamiltonian

 such that the DFS basis states remain in the DFS upon action by $\hat{H}_{\text{eff}}$, i.e.,